backstage/backstage/.changeset/ninety-otters-report.md

 '@backstage/plugin-lighthouse-backend': major
 ---

-Updated Ligthouse schedule configuration to fix crashes when using custom confinguration
+Updated Lighthouse schedule configuration to fix crashes when using custom confinguration